carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - Machine learning is the process where computers learn to recognise patterns of data.
 - Deep learning is a subset of machine learning, which is a subset of artificial intelligence.
 - Convolutional neural networks are well suited for image classification.
-- To use Deep Learning effectively we follow a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, training the model, tuning hyperparameters, measuring performance before we can classify data.
+- To use Deep Learning effectively we follow a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, training the model, tuning hyperparameters, and measuring performance before we can classify data.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 <!-- Collect your link references at the bottom of your document -->